garnetius/uson-js/README.md

 Of course, outputting such a document back with USON as a proper XML is supported as well.

-Note that this won't work when entire XML *document* is used as a *non-root* USON value:
+Note that this won’t work when entire XML *document* is used as a *non-root* USON value:

 ```js
 {